RobinoNilsson/ConsoleChessGame/README.md

 ConsoleChessGame
 ================

-Project to create a chessgame
+Project to create a chessgame when two "bots" plays a game of chess against each other.